breadnone/Unity-Shader-SubGraphs/README.md

 # 5. FoliageCustomOcclusion
 Custom sphere-shaped occlusion to add volumes to foliage based on Ben Cloward's UnrealEngine shader ported to Unity's ShaderGraph.

-# 6. MaskMap (AO-Red, SMOOTHNESS-Green, SPECULAR-Blue).
-A channel packed maps into single texture.

-# 7. SimpleWind
+# 6. SimpleWind
 We have this in UE but not in Unity and as the name implies, it's very simple.

-# 8. TrunkWindSway
+# 7. TrunkWindSway
 A trunk wind sway based on world origin of a mesh.
 Requires UV0 at the bottom-center (common for trees/foliage).